|

 Weight

-The ballast of a removable type is prohibited.
-If ballast is require it may be added as solid and unitary blocks and they must be securely fixed by means of a tool and offer the opportunity of being sealed on should the officials entrusted with the scrutineering of the car deem It necessary.
+Please note that, according to Appendix "K", ballast of a removable type is prohibited.
+If ballast is required it may be added as solid unitary blocks and must be securely fixed by means of a tool and offer the opportunity of being sealed should the officials entrusted with the scrutineering of the car deem necessary.

 Fuel

 Only usual commercial fuel is authorized.
-The characteristics will not be able to exceed 102.0 RON and 90.0 MON
+The characteristics must not exceed 102.0 RON and 90.0 MON.

 Safety